rasoulveisi/rasoulveisi.github.io/README.md

 React-Router, Redux, Hooks, Working with API’s.

-Good at problem solving, and working with team.
+Good at problem solving, and working with teams.

 ---